ARL-21

 (B) Statements of Key Survivors.

-1. At Approximately 1915 hours, CGT, on June 22, 1943, this vessel, while steaming in Convoy Elastic, enroute from Arzew Algeria, To Bizerte, Tunisia, was on course 080 oT, speed 6.5 knots.
+1. At Approximately 1915 hours, CGT, on June 22, 1943, this vessel, while steaming in Convoy Elastic, en route from Arzew Algeria, To Bizerte, Tunisia, was on course 080 oT, speed 6.5 knots.
 The position was Lat.
 37 degrees 59' 30" North, and Long.
 4 degrees O1' 30" East.
 The sun had just set and visibility was excellent.
 At this time a terrific concussion on the starboard side of the stern.
 This was followed by a sharp surge of the stern which may have been a second concussion.
 There was no water spout and no flash.
 There was, however, sulphurus fumes and smoke.
 No after burning evidenced itself on the surface.

-My Guestbook
+Guestbook